mholling/nswtopo/README.markdown

 ## Producing Raster Images

 There are a few options for producing your map in PDF or any raster format (PNG, GIF, JPG, TIFF, KMZ).
 If you're using a Mac, no extra software is required.
-Otherwise, you must install either [Inkscape](http://inkscape.org/) or the [Batik SVG toolkit](http://xmlgraphics.apache.org/batik/download.cgi) (get the binary distribution).
+Otherwise, you must install either [PhantomJS](http://phantomjs.org/download.html) or [Inkscape](http://inkscape.org/).
+(PhantomJS is recommended for best results.)
 Then set your configuration file as follows:

 * For best results on a Mac, set the following option to rasterise using built-in software:

         rasterise: qlmanage

+* To use PhantomJS for rasterising, specify the path of the PhantomJS binary you downloaded. e.g. for Windows:

+        rasterise: C:/Users/Matthew/phantomjs-1.9.2-windows/phantomjs.exe

 * To use Inkscape for rasterising:

         rasterise: inkscape

-  If your command line does not recognise the `inkscape` command, you may need to specify the full path. e.g. for the Mac:
+  If your command line does not recognise the `inkscape` command, you may need to specify the full path. e.g. for Mac:

         rasterise: /Applications/Inkscape.app/Contents/Resources/bin/inkscape

-  (Or the corresponding `C:\Program Files\Inkscape\inkscape.exe` path in Windows.)
+  (Or the corresponding `C:/Program Files/Inkscape/inkscape.exe` path in Windows.)

-* To use the Batik SVG rasteriser, specify the path where you've downloaded and unzipped the Batik binary distribution:

-        rasterise: /Users/matthew/nswtopo/batik-1.7

-  If you are building a large map and encounter an `OutOfMemory` error, this means that Batik needs more more memory while rendering the map.
-You can fix this by adding your own [memory flags](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/java.html) to the java call.
-For example, to use 2Gb (2048Mb) of memory (the largest my java installation would allow), specify the following in your configuration file:

-        java: java -Xmx2048M

 Suggested Workflow for Rogaining Maps
 =====================================